-Appalachian Trail, Jarrard Trail, and Slaughter Creek Trail Loop
+Appalachian Trail, Jarrard Trail, and Slaughter Creek Trail Loop at Lake Winfield Scott

 Slaughter Creek roars audibly through the valley below the trail, cascading over out-of-site waterfalls and whitewater.
-The trail reaches the gravel Slaughter Creek Road at 5.4 miles and retraces the outbound hike to Lake Winfield Scott, completing the adventure.
+The trail reaches the gravel Slaughter Creek Road at 5.4 miles and retraces the outbound route to Lake Winfield Scott, completing the adventure.

+Extend the adventure!
+Camp at the popular Lake Winfield Scott Campground (view reservation and fee info), and explore more of the stunning Blood Mountain Wilderness on a multi-day adventure.
 Or grab some solitude and backpack to one of the campsites on the Appalachian Trail or Slaughter Creek Trail (free, first-come, first camp).
 Campfires are not allowed in the Blood Mountain Wilderness.
 Black bears are often active in the area, so store food and fragrant cosmetics out of reach in a bear canister.

-Either way, please remember to pack out what you’ve packed in and leave no trace to help preserve the forest’s beauty.
+Please remember to pack out what you’ve packed in and leave no trace to help preserve the forest’s beauty.

 More adventures in the Blood Mountain Wilderness

 Check out our Blood Mountain hiking, backpacking and camping guide for more of our favorite day hikes and backpacking adventures in this ultra-scenic North Georgia wilderness.